 Laroia also invented much of the technology behind the LTE 4G wireless standard and today powers global mobile connectivity.
 He was inducted into the Innovations Hall of Fame, University of Maryland, College Park, and he has more than 365 issued patents and more than 380 pending.

-Lee has more than twelve years of experience in design and branding, most recently as design director at global innovation firm IDEO, leading programs for Target, Condé Nast, AARP, Eileen Fisher, American Express, Diageo, PepsiCo and the US government, among others.
-She has been featured as an expert on design and joy by outlets such as the New York Times, Wired, PRI's Studio 360, CBC's Spark and Fast Company.
+Lee has more than twelve years of experience in design and branding, most recently as design director at global innovation firm IDEO.
+She has been featured as an expert on design and well-being by the New York Times, the Guardian, The Atlantic, The Today Show, Wired, HGTV and others.

 Lee holds a Master's in industrial design from Pratt Institute and a Bachelor's in English and creative writing from Princeton University, and she was a founding faculty member in the Products of Design program at the School of Visual Arts in New York City.
-Her first book, Joyful, will be published in North America by Little, Brown in September 2018.
+Joyful, her first book, was selected as a Next Big Idea Club pick and named a best book of 2018 by Real Simple, Elle, and Inc.

 Levine's background in improv theater, with its requirement to always say "yes" to the other actor's reality, has helped shape her worldview.
 Always suspicious of sharp either/or distinctions, she proposes "the quantum logic of and/and" -- a thoroughly postmodern, scientifically informed take on life that allows for complicated states of being.
 Like the one we're in right now.